TaqyNafis/CW2024-AnantaTaqyNafis/readme.txt

 13. **ActiveActorDestructible class**
     -removed `setDestroyed()` function since it is redundant -change 'destroy()' function to call isDestroyed instead of setDestroyed
+    - Added 'updateKIllCountCounter' to update the counter every update

 14.**LevelOne**
     - Change class to extend to LevelParentArcade instead of LevelParent
+    - Added an overlay that will show amount of kill left to go to next level

 15.**LevelTwo**
     - Change class to extend to LevelParentArcade instead of LevelParent